 The Office for Residence Life is committed to providing students with a residential experience that enhances and extends the educational mission of the University by promoting positive opportunities for personal development, and facilitating a strong sense of community responsibility among residents.
 The Office believes that the development of a successful residential community depends on the willingness of its members to commit themselves to the common good of all and to compromise individual preferences, as required, to maintain fairness and order.

 In keeping with that belief, students are expected to familiarize themselves with and adhere to the following policies, procedures and regulations governing residential living at the University.
-Students in violation of these policies, procedures, and regulations may be subject to disciplinary action under the Code of Student Conduct.
 These policies may be amended during the course of the academic year as the University deems appropriate.